 Having a sovereign rights over a particular area, such as an exclusive economic zone, does not confer sovereignty.
 This also means that based on UNCLOS, an exclusive economic zone is not a sovereign territory.

 It is easy to confuse sovereign rights with sovereignty simply because of lexical, phonemic, and typographical similarities.
 The confusion simply stems from the seeming “resemblance” of these two words.
-However, it is important to maintain the difference between sovereignty and sovereign rights to promote conciseness, especially in interpreting critical documents such as the UNCLOS or in disseminating official state, legal, or scholarly pronouncements.
+However, it is important to maintain the difference between sovereignty and sovereign rights to promote conciseness, especially in interpreting critical documents such as the UNCLOS, or in disseminating official state pronouncements and legal or scholarly publications.